addzey/addzey.dev/content/aws-soa.md

 +++

 # Introduction
-Used handwritten notes for this one
+I did pass the exam but used handwritten notes for this one